 Solid-state PCIe SSDs, NVMe flash devices

-SSD vendors also are developing PCIe devices around the emerging nonvolatile memory express (NVMe) protocol, a set of specifications designed to operate at the host controller level.
+SSD vendors also are developing PCIe devices around the emerging NVMe protocol, a set of specifications designed to operate at the host-controller level.
 NVMe specifications ostensibly aim to increase throughput of PCIe devices by streamlining the I/O stack, removing latency associated with SAS- and SATA-based SSDs.

 Hybrid DRAM-flash storage